luisdiogo2071317/azure-docs.pt-pt/articles/databox/data-box-disk-deploy-set-up.md

 > [!div class="checklist"]
 > * Descompactar o Disco do Data Box
-> * Ligar e desbloquear o Disco do Data Box.
+> * Ligar a discos e obter a chave de acesso
+> * Desbloquear discos no cliente Windows
+> * Desbloquear discos no cliente Linux

 ## <a name="prerequisites"></a>Pré-requisitos